RestoreNet: Distributed Field Trial Network for Dryland Restoration

 RestoreNet Version 2.0

 In 2022, we piloted a second round of treatments.
 The focus of these treatments is to understand if restoration outcomes can be enhanced by increasing beneficial soil microbial communities in degraded soils.
-For the experiment, we gathered soil at reference sites near seven of the RestoreNet experiment locations in undisturbed, intact plant communities.
+For the experiment, we gathered soil at reference sites near a subset of the RestoreNet experiment locations in undisturbed, intact plant communities.
 After gathering the soil, we enhanced the amount of beneficial soil microbes in the greenhouse before applying the soil at the RestoreNet locations and using it to form seed balls, which also contained seed and clay.
-The new treatments test these treatments, along with pitting (small depressions in the ground that capture soil moisture) that worked the best in RestoreNet Version 1.0.
+We are testing these new treatments along with the pits (small depressions in the ground that capture soil moisture) that worked the best in RestoreNet Version 1.0.
 We are using a new seed mix that is a collection of the best performing species from the RestoreNet Version 1.0.
-Seven out of the 24 RestoreNet sites already received this new treatment, and six more sites will receive the treatment late this fall.
+At a subset of sites, we also implemented targeted livestock treatments aimed to create microtopography, increase seed-soil contact, and add nutrients.

 Benefits of a Networked Experiment